JaniAnttonen/winston-loki/README.md

 A Grafana Loki transport for the nodejs logging library Winston.

-*NOTE: Use with caution, very alpha very logging wow*

 ## Usage
 This Winston transport is used similarly to other Winston transports.
 Require winston and define a new LokiTransport() inside its options when creating it.